suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 The challenge is available for anyone at [https://alcawasm.memorycorruption.net/](https://alcawasm.memorycorruption.net/) (and it does not require any login or registration).

-When opening it, you're welcomed by the following UI:
+When visiting it, you're welcomed by the following UI:

 ![AltImage](/images/alcawasm_ui.png)